JiGuroLGC/Death/README.md

 E-mail : jigurolui@gmail.com / 13979484699@163.com
 We hope to become an excellent development team and continue to produce excellent works for everyone .
 If you have any suggestions for improvement , please put them forward directly and we will continue to work hard .
 Let us work tirelessly and forge ahead on the road to pursuing our dreams !
 Thank you all for your help and support !

+## License

+This project uses the Apache 2.0 license , see the [LICENSE](LICENSE) file for details .

+## Acknowledgments

+This project is inspired by the web page : https://relax.xiangfa.org
+Development Assistance Software : HopWeb By Treep  ©Venter 2023.